 Scholarships are an ideal way to pay for college.
 Like grants, scholarships provide money for college that you don’t have to pay back.
 Scholarships are available from a number of sources, including local community organizations.
 Most colleges also offer a variety of scholarships to incoming students, too.
 (Learn more about scholarship opportunities at Alliant International University.)
 The following websites can help you look for scholarships:

-In the event that you need to take out a loan but don’t qualify for federal student aid, you can find loans outside of federal loans.
-Taking out a personal loan from the bank is always a possibility, but you can also skip the bank and try peer-to-peer lending – borrowing from other individuals.
-A number of websites exist that can help connect you with ready investors.
+In the event that you need to take out a loan but don’t qualify for federal student aid, you may be able to find loans outside of federal loans.
+Taking out a personal loan from the bank is a possibility, but you can also skip the bank and try peer-to-peer lending – borrowing from other individuals.
+A number of websites exist that can help connect you with ready investors.1

 Tax Credit Options